JanCalv/Futor-Motorshop/README.md

 # Futor-Motorshop
-This is my self project
+This is my own project